 - We review our information collection, storage, and processing practices, from time to time, to guard our systems against unauthorized access.

-- We restrict access to personal data to specific roles within our community, subject to strict contractual confidentiality obligations.
+- We restrict access to personal data to specific roles within our community.

 We collect certain information when you use Kernel Services.
 This includes information you provide to us, information we collect automatically, information we receive from other sources, and information given to third-party services we use.